Prue Chiles, Director of Research

 Following his graduation from the Grenfell-Baines Institute of Architecture in 2018, Rafi spent two years at shedkm architects, working on a range of modular residential projects.
 Rafi completed his MArch at The University of Sheffield in 2022 before joining CE+CA as an architectural assistant.

 Jess Fisher, Architectural Assistant

 Jess completed her BA(Hons) Interior Architecture + Design in May 2021.
 She joined CE+CA in January 2022, having previously worked at Studio Polpo and Sheffield Hallam, teaching on the IA+D course.
 Jess’ approach to design is driven by an interest in social enterprise, material re-use, retrofit and how these can impact housing.
-She plans to return to education to complete her MArch and engage with projects that work toward understanding how architectural knowledge and resources can be made more accessible to local communities.
+Jess is returning to education to complete her MArch Architecture: Collaborative Practice and engage with projects that work toward understanding how architectural knowledge and resources can be made more accessible to local communities.